Jody Wilson-Raybould: Nomination and candidacy

 Wilson-Raybould was the co-chair of the 2014 Biennial Liberal Convention held in Montreal, Quebec, Canada.
 She secured the nomination for Vancouver Granville on July 31, 2014.
 Wilson-Raybould was seen to be close to Liberal leader Justin Trudeau who approached her to run for the Liberals during the 2013 AFN Annual General meeting in Whitehorse.
 Her areas of core policy concern and competence include: democratic reform, balancing the environment and the economy, Aboriginal affairs and affordable housing.
 Wilson-Raybould visited the Great Bear Rainforest with Justin Trudeau in 2014.

-Following the announcement of the nomination, Chief Isadore Day of the Serpent River First Nation (located in Ontario), alleged that Wilson-Raybould had a conflict of interest by continuing to act as regional chief while holding the Liberal Party nomination.
+Following the announcement of the nomination, Chief Isadore Day of the Serpent River First Nation (located in Ontario) alleged that Wilson-Raybould had a conflict of interest by continuing to act as regional chief while holding the Liberal Party nomination.
 Wilson-Raybould denied that her decision to run gave rise to a conflict.
-In response to Chief Day's allegation, the BC Assembly of First Nations adopted a unanimous resolution in support of Wilson-Raybould, and expressed full confidence she would be able to continue to perform her duties as regional chief while also serving as a Liberal candidate.
+In response to Chief Day's allegation, the BC Assembly of First Nations adopted a unanimous resolution in support of Wilson-Raybould and expressed full confidence that she would be able to continue to perform her duties as regional chief while also serving as a Liberal candidate.
 Numerous First Nations supporters rallied behind Wilson-Raybould on social media, calling her a figure who could make "changes from the inside" and harshly criticizing Chief Day for meddling in BC affairs.
 "Chief Isadore Day has time to write letters about B.C., while his own community struggles?" wrote one member of Serpent River First Nation in a Facebook post.
 Wilson-Raybould said she would take a leave of absence during the campaign and if a conflict did arise before then, she would resign.

 Wilson-Raybould stepped down from the position of regional chief in June 2015 in accordance with the transition plan approved in September 2014 by consensus of the chiefs following her nomination.